 She didn’t seem to care about the label, but the overall presentation and final effect.
 She was a perfect curator of her personal style.
 In 2010 Winehouse collaborated with Fred Perry and created her very own fashion line.
 Sometimes seen on stage in a gorgeous black Dolce and Gabbana retro dress, sometimes in just a cigarette fit jeans and a Fred Perry polo shirt – Amy created a style that later became an inspiration for other artists like Duffy or Lana Del Rey.

-Few years after her death, The Jewish Museum of London organized an exhibition of Amy’s belongings – from books to clothes.
+A few years after her death, The Jewish Museum of London organized an exhibition of Amy’s belongings – from books to clothes.
 The polka-dot chiffon dress from Back to Black album cover wasn’t there, as it got sold for over 40 grand on an auction… But other Amy-looking polka dot dresses were.
-Together with some gorgeous Fendi heels(pumps, as she would often say) and leopard print denim shorts.
+Together with some gorgeous Fendi pumps and leopard print denim shorts.

 Happy birthday Amy!